-BEDFORD, NH — In the wake of the announcement on Wednesday, October 11, 2017 from the Boy Scouts of America regarding a change of policy to allow girls into the program, Girl Scouts of the Green and White Mountains remains committed to providing girl-led, girl-centered programming for girls throughout New Hampshire and Vermont.
+BEDFORD, NH — In the wake of last Wednesday’s announcement from the Boy Scouts of America regarding a change of policy to allow girls into the program, Girl Scouts of the Green and White Mountains remains committed to providing girl-led, girl-centered programming for girls throughout New Hampshire and Vermont.

 In fact, research shows that girls learn best in an all-girl, girl-led environment in which their specific needs are addressed and met.